-Finally, we turn to the question of $CP$-violation in the leptonic sector, which has been previously discussed in the context of atmospheric neutrino experiments in~\cite{Razzaque:2014vba}.
-We will show that atmospheric neutrino experiments will provide another measurement of the $CP$-violating phase.
-This capacity to measure the $CP$-phase is largely enhanced due to the fact that Super-Kamiokande (SuperK) has recently been upgraded to have a greater capability to differentiate between neutrinos and antineutrinos by doping the detector with gadolinium (SuperK-Gd, SKGd), see Ref.~\cite{Super-Kamiokande:2021the}.
-The combination of precision measurement of the oscillation parameters by the neutrino telescopes and this added capability allows us to bring new, complementary information on the $CP$-phase than the one obtained by long-baseline experiments.
-This is of current interest since measurements by long-baseline experiments in the continental United States and Japan are in mild tension.
-We will demonstrate in this work that atmospheric experiments will weigh in this tension.
-Finally, our work implies that before the operation of the next-generation neutrino detectors --- DUNE, Hyper-Kamiokande, and IceCube-Gen2 --- we will have two independent measurements of the $CP$-phase: one from the combination of accelerator neutrinos (i.e. T2K and NOvA), and another one from the combination of atmospheric neutrinos.
+Finally, we turn to the question of $CP$-violation in the leptonic sector, which has been previously discussed in the context of atmospheric neutrino experiments~\cite{Razzaque:2014vba}.
+The combination of the experiments considered in this work will provide a measurement of the $CP$-violating phase that will shrink the allowed region in a factor five (\Cref{fig:present}), assuming the preferred value of T2K~\cite{T2K:2019bcf} and SuperK~\cite{linyan_wan_2022_6694761,Abe_2018} measurements, being able to exclude more than half of the allowed parameter space at more than $90\%$~confidence level for any value of $\delta_{CP}$: see~\Cref{sec:results}.
+The capacity to measure the $CP$-phase is dominated by SuperK and HyperK due to their large low-energy neutrino efficiency and neutrino-antineutrino separation ability.
+The improved neutrino-antineutrino separation is due to a recent upgrade of SuperK, where the detector is doped with gadolinium (SKGd).
+See~\cref{sec:exp} for a detailed description of the detector response and the simulation used in this analysis.
+The combination of a precision measurement of the oscillation parameters by the neutrino telescopes and an improve SuperK detector allows us to bring new, and complementary information on the $CP$-phase compared to that obtained by long-baseline experiments.
+This is of particular interest since measurements by current long-baseline experiments in the continental United States and Japan are in mild tension.
+This work shows, for the first time, that atmospheric experiments have the potential to weigh in on this tension.
+Finally, our work implies that before the operation of the next-generation neutrino detectors --- DUNE, Hyper-Kamiokande, and IceCube-Gen2 --- we will have two independent measurements of the $CP$-phase: one from the combination of accelerator neutrinos (i.e., T2K and NOvA), and another one from the combination of atmospheric neutrinos.

-The rest of this article is outlined as follows.
-In~\Cref{sec:flux} and~\Cref{sec:xsec} we review the atmospheric neutrino flux and relevant neutrino-nucleon cross sections and their associated uncertainty.
-In~\Cref{sec:exp}, we discuss the three experiments used in this forecast: Super-Kamiokande~\Cref{sec:SK}, SuperK-Gd~\Cref{sec:SKntag}, IceCube-Upgrade~\Cref{sec:IC}, and ORCA~\Cref{sec:ORCA}.
-In~\Cref{sec:OSC}, we review the theory of neutrino oscillations relevant to this work.
-In~\Cref{sec:results}, we present the main results of our joint analysis.
-Finally, we examine the implications of our study in~\Cref{sec:disc} to conclude in~\Cref{sec:concl}.